 The GeForce GT 750M 2GB GDDR5 has 384 Shader Processing Units and the GeForce GTX 780M has 1536.
-The GeForce GTX 780M having 1152 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 780M delivers a massively smoother and more efficient experience when processing graphical data than the GT 750M.
+However, the actual shader performance of the GT 750M is 361 and the actual shader performance of the GeForce GTX 780M is 1224.
+The GeForce GTX 780M having 863 better shader performance and an altogether better performance when taking into account other relevant data means that the GeForce GTX 780M delivers a massively smoother and more efficient experience when processing graphical data than the GT 750M.

 The GeForce GT 750M 2GB GDDR5 requires 33 Watts to run and the GeForce GTX 780M requires 122 Watts.
 The GeForce GTX 780M requires 89 Watts more than the GT 750M to run.
 The difference is significant enough that the GeForce GTX 780M may have an adverse affect on your yearly electricity bills in comparison to the GT 750M.